What is a sales funnel? Stages, examples and how to build one

 Potential customers who land on the website can then contact the company in several ways.
 For example, you can request a demo, start a free trial or have a team member contact you.

-Tricentis: Middle of the funnel
+Tricentis: middle of the funnel

 In the middle of the funnel, a sales rep has more information about the lead, such as their job title and company name.
-A foundation like this is ideal for starting a qualifying sales conversation.

-Customers at this stage might be looking to see if a solution has helped people or companies similar to them before.
+Customers at this stage might be looking to see whether a solution has helped people or companies similar to them before.
 This is where Tricentis’s reviews and case studies can speak to customers who are considering their options.

 Tricentis middle of funnel

-Tricentis: Bottom of the funnel
+Tricentis: bottom of the funnel

 Tricentis bottom of the funnel